 Once you have installed KVM and other tools, it is all set to start creating virtual machines.
 We will look be looking at creating virtual machines in both command line and graphical mode.

-Note: The above command uses bridged networking “br0” for allowing virtual machines to communicate with outside network, you can find a tutorial on creating bridged networking with Virt Manager.
+Note: The above command uses bridged networking “br1” for allowing virtual machines to communicate with outside network.

 –name – Name of the Virtual machine

 –ram – Memory size in MB